 biography

-Vanisha Breault is a Canadian leader, keynote speaker, best-selling author, and revolutionary voice for hope.
-She commands stages and boardrooms alike with a fierce blend of authenticity, passion, and strategic insight, inspiring audiences to lead with courage, confront adversity, and build lives of impact.
+Vanisha Breault is a Canadian executive leader, keynote speaker, author, and leadership developer known for her ability to connect deeply with people while challenging them to think differently, lead courageously, and embrace meaningful change.
+She commands stages and boardrooms alike with authenticity, conviction, and strategic insight, inspiring audiences to navigate adversity, confront hard truths, and lead with purpose.

-As Founder and former CEO of the Terminator Foundation, Vanisha pioneered Activity-Based Recovery Therapy (ABRT), a scalable recovery model that became the backbone of a national movement for youth addiction awareness.
-Her memoir, Ordinary Courage, shares her family’s journey through trauma and recovery, offering a testament to resilience and the strength of the human spirit.
+As Founder and former CEO of the Terminator Foundation, Vanisha pioneered Activity-Based Recovery Therapy (ABRT), an innovative model that integrated movement, mindset, and recovery while helping spark a national conversation around youth addiction and mental health.
+Her memoir, Ordinary Courage, chronicles her family's journey through trauma, addiction, and recovery, offering a powerful testament to resilience, hope, courageous truth-telling, and the lifelong faith in Jesus Christ who remained her rock through every season of life, walking with her through her darkest moments and giving her the courage to face the truth, heal, and move forward.

 Hope + Courage Creator

-Her leadership and impact have been recognized nationally, including the King Charles III Coronation Medal, the Women of Inspiration Difference Maker Award (2020), and the CMHA Nadine Stirling Memorial Award (2018).
-She has served on provincial and national advisory boards, shaping policy, strategy, and system reform in mental health, addiction recovery, and youth support across Canada.
+Her leadership and contributions have been recognized nationally, including the King Charles III Coronation Medal, the Women of Inspiration Difference Maker Award, and the Canadian Mental Health Association's Nadine Stirling Memorial Award.
+She has served on provincial and national advisory boards, contributing to policy development, strategic planning, and systems-level initiatives in mental health, addiction recovery, and youth support across Canada.

 My Story